Common Health Conditions in French Bulldogs

 - Weight loss

-A particular ingredient in their food causes the immune reaction.
+Food allergy occurs when a particular ingredient in their food causes the immune reaction.
 The following are the most common problem foods, in order:

 - Dairy products